wpdunk/thermostat/README.md

 You can increase the temp with an up function

+* As a thermostat user
+* I want to be able to increase the temperature
+* So that I can be warm

 You can decrease the temp with a down function

+* As a thermostat user
+* I want to be able to decrease the temperature
+* So that I can be cool

 The minimum temperature is 10 degrees
 If power saving mode is on, the maximum temperature is 25 degrees If power saving mode is off, the maximum temperature is 32 degrees